 Determination of Cultural Heritage Value

 30 Eramosa Road is worthy of designation under Part IV, Section 29 of the Ontario Heritage Act because it meets five of the nine prescribed criteria for determining cultural heritage value or interest, as per Ontario Regulation 9/06 (amended by O. Reg 569/22).

 Design/Physical Value

 The subject property meets criterion 1 because it is an early example of an iron foundry in the City of Guelph, bult of local limestone in the Georgian Functionalist style.

 The subject property meets criterion 2 because it displays a high degree of craftsmanship in its limestone construction.

 Historical/Associative Value

 The subject property meets criterion 4 because it has direct associations with the early industrialization of Guelph, and with Adam Robertson, a significant nineteenth century industrialist and politician.

 The subject property meets criterion 5 because it yields information that contributes to an understanding of the development of manufacturing in the City of Guelph.

 Contextual Value

 The subject property meets criterion 8 because it is functionally, historically, and visually to its surroundings.
 The building served as a foundry in an area (near the Speed River) where several other early industrial buildings are located.
 Additionally, the subject property is historically linked to Ferndell, the Robertson home at 25 Mitchell Street.

 Heritage Attributes

-The following elements of the property at 30 Eramosa Road should be considered as heritage attributes in a designation under Part IV, Section 29 of the Ontario Heritage Act:
+The following elements of the property at 32 Eramosa Road should be considered as heritage attributes in a designation under Part IV, Section 29 of the Ontario Heritage Act:

 - Building form, including:

 - Symmetrical form, two storeys, and centered entrance

 - Side gabled roof

 - Hipped roof porch with wooden columns on limestone blocks, exposed knee brackets and cornices

 - Exterior Limestone walls, including:

 - Tooled stone sills below the first and second storey windows and tooled stone lintels over the basement windows

 - Original window openings, including:

 - Three windows on the façade

-- The two first-storey windows on the south elevation of the building

 Financial Implications

-None.

-Consultations and Engagement None.
+Consultations and Engagement

-Attachments None.
+Attachments

 Departmental Approval

 Krista Walkey, MCIP, RPP, General Manager, Planning and Building Services

 Report Author

 Jack Mallon, Heritage Planner.